SanderMertens/flecs/docs/RestApi.md

 For the full C/C++ API reference [see the REST addon documentation](https://flecs.docsforge.com/master/api-rest/).

 ## Explorer
-An application with REST enabled can be remotely monitored with the Flecs Explorer.
-When the application is running with REST API enabled, navigate to https://flecs.dev/explorer.
+An application with REST enabled can be remotely monitored with the [Flecs Explorer](https://github.com/flecs-hub/explorer).
+When the application is running with REST enabled, navigate to https://flecs.dev/explorer.
 This should connect the Explorer to the application.

 When the connection is successful, the Explorer should look similar to this:

 ![Remote Explorer](explorer-remote.png)

-To ensure the Explorer is connected, ensure the remote icon next to the title is visible.
-If the connection is not successful it is possible that the response was too slow.
-To force the explorer to connect remotely `?remote=true` to the request: https://flecs.dev/explorer?remote=true.
+The remote icon next to the title should be visible.
+If the connection is not successful it could be that the explorer did not receive a response fast enough.
+To force the explorer to connect remotely, add `?remote=true` to the request: https://flecs.dev/explorer?remote=true.

-If connection issues persist, it is possible that the browser is preventing connections from the hosted explorer to the local application.
-See the [Explorer repository README](https://github.com/flecs-hub/explorer) for more information on how to host a local instance of the explorer & more troubleshooting.
+If connection issues persist, the browser could be preventing connections to a local application.
+See the [Explorer repository README](https://github.com/flecs-hub/explorer) for more information on how to workaround this and other issues.

 **Tip**: To show the application title in the explorer, pass the command line arguments to `ecs_init`/`flecs::world::world`: